-Collaborate with government agencies to agree research needed to support implementation of relevant policies and facilitate uptake of contemporary research into centralised databases.
+Collaborate with government agencies to identify and agree on research needed to support implementation of relevant policies and encourage and facilitate the uptake of contemporary research and industry datasets into centralised databases.

 Utilise regulatory processes and broader communication channels to address inaccurate interpretations or misuse of relevant science.